 Analyzing your goal after the experience should aid you with planning your future backcountry trips.

 I agree that all of this borderlines on being too cerebral and over-the-top, but traveling in the backcountry (even for just a day) should not be something you take lightly.

-Years ago when I was serving in the US Marine Corps, someone would always mention the adage proper prior planning prevents piss poor performance whenever it looked like we were becoming complacent with our training preparations.
+Years ago when I served in the US Marine Corps, someone always mentioned the adage proper prior planning prevents piss poor performance whenever it looked like we were becoming complacent with our training preparations.

 Having a plan, goal, or purpose for your backcountry trip is your first step in the right direction.